20 Travel Apps for 2019

 Google Translate (Android, iOS; Free)

 Google Translate is essential if you’re moving to a foreign country that speaks a different language from yours.
-It will help you avoid embarrassments due to your inadequate language skills.
+It will help you avoid embarrassment due to your inadequate language skills.
 With Google translate, you get instant camera translation from over 29 languages, and it works perfectly even the letters are too tiny.

 Wiffinity (Android, iOS; Free)